 Then, Hotspot will try to solve your potential technical issue by offering a search field for your problem.
 However, if you’re determined to go on with the uninstall, press the Uninstall button for the third time.

 Finally, the removal process starts up.
-This shouldn’t take more than 10-20 seconds.
+This shouldn’t take long.

 Once Hotspot Shield has been uninstalled, just click Finish.